BlazorFluentUI/BlazorFluentUI/README.md

 [Theming](https://github.com/BlazorFluentUI/BlazorFluentUI/wiki/Theming---defaults-and-custom)

 ## Revision history
+### V5.5
+- Added parameter `DropdownHeight`to limit the height of the dropdownlist.
+See first sample on https://www.blazorfluentui.net/dropdownPage for usage (also showing DropdownWidth)

 ### V5.4
 - DetailsList and DetailsListAuto speed vastly improved
 - Callout no longer tracking references in script.
 No more double clicking needed for opening Dropdown, etc.

 ### V5.3
 - `TextFieldNumber` is renamed to `NumericTextField`
 - `MaskedTextFiled` is now available as a **BETA** component.
 See https://www.blazorfluentui.net/MaskedTextFieldPage for examples